 Ricky came to Charleston by way of Delaware, where he started working in kitchens in 1997.
 He graduated from the Culinary Institute of America in 2001, and soon found himself in the Sous Chef role at FIG in 2003.
 There, he met Matt and developed the EVO concept.
 The mobile oven hit the road in 2005, and Ricky hasn’t looked back.

-Abe Versprille, General Manager
+Abe Versprille, Operations Manager

 Abe’s love for the food & bev biz bloomed from his first restaurant gig in high school.
 He stuck with the industry during his studies at Clemson, pursuing jobs that elevated his appreciation for quality in both food and service.
 Abe returned home to Charleston after Clemson and continued his restaurant work before moving to New York to take a General Manager role.
-Several years in the New York proved sufficient, and Abe came home again to find a flourishing local food scene.
+Several years in New York proved sufficient, and Abe came home again to find a flourishing local food scene.
 He put down professional roots at EVO, and resides in Summerville with his wife, Lindsey, and young daughter, Sawyer.